CDSoft/sp/doc/sp.rst

 Backtracking has a cost.
 The parser may often try to parse again the same string at the same position.
-To improve the speed of the parser, some time consumming functions are *memoized*.
+To improve the speed of the parser, some time consuming functions are *memoized*.
 This drastically fasten the parser but requires more memory.
 If a lot of string are parsed in a single script this mechanism can slow down the computer because of heavy swap disk usage or even lead to a memory error.

-To avoid such problems it is recommanded to clean the memoization cache by calling the ``sp.clean`` function::
+To avoid such problems it is recommended to clean the memoization cache by calling the ``sp.clean`` function::

     import sp